misev/asqldb/README.md

 asqldb
 ======

-ASQLDB is an Array SQL implementation based on HSQLDB and rasdaman.
-Array SQL is an unofficial extension of standard SQL with advanced query support for multidimensional arrays.
+ASQLDB is an SQL/MDA implementation based on HSQLDB and rasdaman.
+The SQL/MDA Part 15 of ISO SQL adds advanced query support for multidimensional arrays.

 Currently only SELECT queries are supported.
 An array has to be inserted directly into rasdaman first, and then published in ASQLDB by inserting it's